-Ring for admission to this landmark church which stands on the spot where Pope Gregory the Great supposedly dispatched St Augustine to convert the British.
-It was originally the pope’s family home but in 575 he converted it into a monastery.
+Ring for admission to this landmark church standing on the spot where Pope Gregory the Great supposedly dispatched St Augustine to convert the British.
+Originally the pope’s family home, in 575 he converted it into a monastery.
 It was rebuilt in the 17th century and given a baroque makeover a century later.

-Inside, look out for the Cappella Salviati, a 16th-century chapel by Carlo Maderno, which contains a fresco of a Madonna with Child that is supposed to have spoken to St Gregory.
+Inside, the Cappella Salviati, a 16th-century chapel by Carlo Maderno, contains a fresco of a Madonna with Child that is said to have spoken to St Gregory.

-Outside, the Oratorio di Sant’Andrea is the most interesting of three small chapels, with frescoes by Domenichino, Guido Reni and Giovanni Lanfranco.
+Outside, the Oratorio di Sant’Andrea (open 9.30am to 12.30pm Tuesday, Thursday, Saturday and Sunday) is the most interesting of three small chapels, with frescoes by Domenichino, Guido Reni and Giovanni Lanfranco.